WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 - Utilities
 - WSTP

-You can run all of them (except for ProgressMonitor tests which are contained in a Mathematica notebook and excluded from batch testing) with a :program:`ctest` command or by running the ``test`` CMake target.
+You can run all of them (except for ProgressMonitor tests which are contained in a notebook and excluded from batch testing) with a :program:`ctest` command or by running the ``test`` CMake target.
 It is possible to run a specific test module, for example

 .. code-block:: console